agscommunity/ags-legacy-archives/modules/Tween/README.md

 ## Installation

-AGS 2.6.2 does not support modules, but instead you can copy and paste the snippets below into the global script.
+AGS 2.62 does not support the concept of modules, but instead you can copy and paste the snippets below into the global script.

 1. Copy and paste the contents of [header.ash](./header.ash) at the top of the script header.